IoTBench/IoTBench-test-suite/openHAB/README.md

-This folder includes OpenHAB rules by crawling the GitHub pages.
+A set of OpenHAB rules obtained by crawling the public GitHub pages.
 More rules will be added soon.